Quantum tunneling of composite object coupled with quantized radiation field: Introduction

 The study of quantum phenomena of composite objects has various applications in diverse fields, such as investigations into quantum-to-classical transition \cite{arn}, in the study of effects of gravity and relativity on quantum mechanics \cite{pik, cisco}, in quantum chemistry \cite{taka} and in quantum computing \cite{taka2}.

 Recently quantum tunneling of a composite object through a $\delta$ potential barrier has been studied in continuous space \cite{que} and on a lattice \cite{fumika2}.
-It was found that its internal structure can produce phenomena that can not be seen in a single particle quantum tunneling, such as long-lived resonances and bound states in the continuum.
-In this article, we investigate a quantum tunneling of a composite object by using the model which was introduced in \cite{que}, but now the object is coupled with the quantized radiation field due to radiation emission from its internal degrees of freedom.
+It was found that its internal structure can produce phenomena such as long-lived resonances and bound states in the continuum that can not be seen in a single particle quantum tunneling.

+In this article, we investigate a quantum tunneling of a composite object by using the model which was introduced in \cite{que}, but now the object is coupled with quantized radiation field due to radiation emission from its dipole or quadrupole moment.
+It is then observed that although dissipation and decoherence due to the radiation field act only on one degrees of freedom (i.e., relative coordinate degrees of freedom of the constituent particles of the object), yet have observable consequences for the other degrees of freedom (i.e., the center of mass (c.m.) degrees of freedom of the object) when those two degrees of freedom are correlated by, e.g., propagation through the potential barrier.
+This kind of effects can be seen in many situations in physics, though their theoretical treatments have not been well investigated.
+Here we see the effect occurring in a relatively simple model.

+Decoherence due to dipole or quadrupole moment radiation has been studied in the literature \cite{bre, bre2, fumika} in the context of quantum field theory.
+In the literature, dipole moment or quadrupole moment of a composite system consisting of a particle and device (e.g., slit, mirror) which recombines paths of a particle was considered.
+In such a situation, cutoff of radiation spectrum and decoherence rate should be largely depend on how the device recombines those paths and one needs to find relevant parameters of devices to estimate actual decoherence rate.
+On the other hand, dipole or quadrupole moments of atoms and molecules can be found easily.
+This is another reason why we study a superposition state of the composite object consisting of two particles as a toy model of atom or molecule.